-2. Clothes Line – If you end up doing some washing yourself to save some money this will come in handy, even if it’s just for drying underwear.
-Often there is no where to hang your washing but with this you can create a washing line anywhere, with no pegs.
+If you end up doing some washing yourself to save some money this will come in handy, even if it’s just for drying underwear.
+Often there is nowhere to hang your washing but with this portable and pegless clothes line as a travel essentials to pack, you can create a washing line anywhere!
 Even if you don’t plan to wash your clothes yourself it will still come in handy for drying swimwear or sweaty clothes in your room quickly.

-3. Packing Cubes – The best way to keep everything you need in your backpack organised and tidy, is by using packing cubes!
-I never take the big cubes that come in the sets as they’re too big but the smaller ones are life changing!
+The best way to keep everything you need in your backpack organised and tidy is by using packing cubes!
+I never take the big cubes that come in these sets as they’re too big but the smaller ones are life-changing and that’s why they are one of my big travel essentials to pack!
 They compress your clothes so they take up less space and you can organise your clothes into tops, bottoms, underwear etc and find what you need much quicker than rummaging in your backpack.

 Still need to get backpackers travel insurance?
 I am covered by WorldNomad’s and I really recommend them as it has been designed for travellers by travellers.
 They offer 24/7 emergency assistance, trip cancellation, protection of gear, and a lot more.
 Plus they’re flexible and simple!
 Just what us backpackers need!
 Get a quote here!

-11. International Adapter – Even with the international charger I recommended above you’ll still need another adapter for actual plugs.
+Even with the international charger I recommended above I still think another international adapater is one of the travel essentials to pack for actual plugs.
 It’s always best to get a full international adapter at both ends so you can use it all over the world and use any plug type in it meaning you only ever need to buy one adapter, so add this to your backpacking gear list.

-15. Filtered Water Bottle – Not an item many backpackers travel with yet but I believe filter water bottles will become more and more popular, or at least I hope they do!
+Not an item many backpackers travel with yet but I believe filter water bottles will become more and more popular, or at least I hope they do!
 Not only do they stop you buying and using so so many plastic bottles but they will save you money buying water too.
-Initially they seem expensive but generally after 2 months of use they’ve paid for themselves.
+Initially, they seem expensive but generally after 2 months of use they’ve paid for themselves.

 Related Post: LifeStraw Go 2 Stage Filtered Bottle Review!

-19. Menstrual Cup – A must pack item for female backpackers.
-Tampons are quite hard to find in many Countries, especially Asia and when you do find them, they’re expensive.
+Tampons are quite hard to find in many countries, especially Asia and when you do find them, they’re expensive.
 Sanitary Towels can be found but they are so bad for the environment.
 Having a menstrual cup when travelling not only creates less waste, it saves you money and saves space in your toiletry bag because you can get foldable travel menstrual cups like mine.
 I really recommend adding a menstrual cup to your travel packing list as a female.

-20. A Backpack – Lastly, you need a travel backpack to pack all of this in!
+Lastly, you need a travel backpack to pack all of this in if you are going backpacking!
 I know people do go on backpacking trips with a suitcase but unless you have real reasons for taking a wheeled case, from my experience it is just not practical!
 Backpacking Backpacks are heavy yes, but they are much more practical and offer so many benefits over suitcases.
 I’ve been using the Osprey Farpoint 70L S/M Backpack which I see a lot of travellers use and I recommend it too.